 If they did that, they would invest $20,160 over 12 years.
-If they didn’t invest another penny and didn’t touch the account as it grew, that $20,000 investment could be expected to grow to over $1,000,000 for retirement by age 65!
+If they didn’t invest another penny and didn’t touch the account as it grew, that $20,000 investment could be expected to increase to over $1,000,000 for retirement by age 65!
 A 50 times return on their initial investment!
 Money they could access completely tax-free!
 Alternatively, if they wanted to wait to invest that same amount, $20,160, all at once when they turned 30, they would only have $566,000 at retirement.
 Giving up almost half their value by not starting early!

 3 – How to use credit cards responsibly

-As newly minted adults, particularly if they are headed to college, your child is in for their first credit card offers in the mail.
-While credit cards can be a great tool if used responsibly (they are safer to use online than a debit card, have the potential of earning rewards), they can also completely kill your child’s ability to reach their goals if they rack up expensive debt or ruin their credit scores through late payments.
+As newly minted adults, especially if they are headed to college, your child is in for their first credit card offers in the mail.
+While credit cards can be a great tool if used responsibly (they are safer to use online than a debit card, have the potential of earning rewards), they can also wholly kill your child’s ability to reach their goals if they rack up expensive debt or ruin their credit scores through late payments.

 Talk to your kids regularly about responsible use of credit cards.
-Payoff statements in full and on time every month, don’t buy things they can’t afford, and keep things simple with only one card early on.
-Help them understand that credit card companies don’t exist to be their friends, these companies make the most money from people who make poor financial decisions.
+Payoff statements in full and on time every month, don’t buy things they can’t afford and keep things simple with only one card early on.
+Help them understand that credit card companies don’t exist to be their friends; these companies make the most money from people who make poor financial decisions.

 4 – How to write a resume and cover letter